pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ) AS `Multiplier`
     FROM `transactions`

-The above query gives us the following result, which makes real sense.
+The resulting query mmakes real sense:

     ╔═══════════╦════════════╗
     ║ Direction ║ Multiplier ║